-Digital marketers, I hate to be the bearer of bad news, but you're all toast.
-A recent study proves that by 2025, your jobs will be lost to robots.
+Digital marketers I hate to be the bearer of bad news but you're all toast.
+A recent study proves that by 2025 your jobs will be lost to robots.
 I'm joking of course.
-But in this second installment of my two-part blog series on why brands must start adapting to AI, I'll be discussing two things.
-Firstly, what all of this means for the future of digital marketers.
-And secondly, the seven steps they must take to prevent their brands becoming obsolete by accident because algorithms aren't placing them in front of consumers.
-But before I begin, let's first of all do a brief recap on what I discussed last week.
-Simply put, we're on the brink of a fundamental shift in the evolution of shopping.
+But in this second installment of my two-part blog series on why brands must start adapting to AI I'll be discussing two things.
+Firstly what all of this means for the future of digital marketers.
+And secondly the seven steps they must take to prevent their brands becoming obsolete by accident because algorithms aren't placing them in front of consumers.
+But before I begin let's first of all do a brief recap on what I discussed last week.
+Simply put we're on the brink of a fundamental shift in the evolution of shopping.

-This is driven by the rise of AI and voice commerce, and will see consumers relinquishing control of the buying process to voice-controlled, intelligent personal assistants like Alexa, which will make purchasing decisions on their behalf.
+This is driven by the rise of AI and e-commerce and will see consumers relinquishing control of the buying process to voice-controlled intelligent personal assistants like Alexa which will make purchasing decisions on their behalf.
 This in turn means brands must start influencing the algorithms making these decisions.
 Or in other words start advertising to robots.
 So what does this mean for digital marketers?
 It doesn't mean they're going to lose their jobs to robots.

 It just means that in eCommerce Strategic Thinking, as in life there is constant change and to weather this change one must evolve with and adapt to it.
 There will always be a role for digital marketers.
 They just need to begin adopting strategies that influence algorithms as well as people.
 This doesn't involve reinventing the marketing wheel.
 The tried and trusted traditional wisdom still applies.
 With just a few tweaks here and there.
 Here are the seven steps all digital marketers must take to begin successfully advertising to robots:

 1. Know Your Consumer

-Knowing your consumer better than they know themselves remains paramount to marketers, no matter who or what you're advertising to, people or robots.
-Think about it logically — if you don't know your customer, how are you going to target your marketing activities to connect with and influence the algorithms making choices on their behalf?
+Knowing your consumer better than they know themselves remains paramount to marketers no matter who or what you're advertising to people or robots.
+Think about it logically if you don't know your customer how are you going to target your marketing activities to connect with and influence the algorithms making choices on their behalf?
 So questions you should be asking of your consumer include but are not limited to:

-- What is their purchasing history?
+What is their purchasing history?

-- What are their preferred products?
+What are their preferred products?

-- When during the day/week/month do they prefer to shop?
+When during the day/week/month do they prefer to shop?

-- Do they shop more at certain times of the year?
+Do they shop more at certain times of the year?

-- On what platforms do they prefer to purchase?
+On what platforms do they prefer to purchase?

 2. Engage Consumers Where They Are

 This is a vital part of any brand strategy now.
 Previously brands invested huge time and effort trying to drive consumers to direct purchases.
 But the digital landscape has changed this dynamic.
 Now the consumer is in far greater control of the purchasing process.
-They're on the platform of their choice, using the device of their choice, at the time of their choice, and they don't expect to be forced through to a direct purchase from a brand.
+They're on the platform of their choice using the device of their choice at the time of their choice and they don't expect to be forced through to a direct purchase from a brand.
 Brands must understand this and adapt their strategies accordingly.

-Today, it's not about forcing consumers to behave how you want them to as a brand.
-It's about understanding where they are, being present where they are, and making it easy for them to connect with and buy from your brand in that time and in that space, on their terms.
-Softly softly, catchee monkey.
+Today it's not about forcing consumers to behave how you want them to as a brand.
+It's about understanding where they are being present where they are and making it easy for them to connect with and buy from your brand in that time and in that space on their terms.
+Softly softly catchee monkey.

 3. Create Unique Brand Experiences

-So, now you know your consumer and where they are, you must give them what feels like a personalised brand experience, in which they develop that all-important emotional connection to your brand, at scale.
-Algorithms or no algorithms, the classic rules of the customer life cycle still apply here.
-That is, select, acquire, retain and extend, delivering customer service excellence along every step.
-Personalisation is key here, so segment all campaigns as specifically as possible.
+So now you know your consumer and where they are you must give them what feels like a personalised brand experience in which they develop that all-important emotional connection to your brand at scale.
+Algorithms or no algorithms the classic rules of the customer life cycle still apply here.
+That is select acquire retain and extend delivering customer service excellence along every step.
+Personalisation is key here so segment all campaigns as specifically as possible.

 4. Make Every Interaction Actionable